 How did the literature of this period reflect attitudes to gender, sexuality, immigration, class and scientific discovery?

 How did the Victorian poets approach composition, form and language, and what inspired their subjects?

 From music hall to pleasure gardens, explore the extraordinary range of entertainments on offer in Georgian and Victorian Britain.

-How did Victorian writers respond to the shocking inequalities of Victorian society?
+How did writers respond to the social inequalities of Victorian society?

-How did rising literacy rates, libraries and new technologies influence the literature people read?
+How did rising literacy rates, libraries and new technologies influence literature and reading habits during this period?

-How did the 19th-century literature reflect contemporary fears of social, political and technological change?
+How did 19th-century depictions of the future reflect contemporary fears of social, political and technological change?